EU finance ministers reaffirm climate financing

 A European Union statement at the end of the finance ministers' meeting said it had underlined the need to identify a path "for scaling up climate finance from 2013 to 2020."

-Oxfam and other non-governmental organizations are eager to establish sources of climate finance that are distinct and definitely new.
+Oxfam and other non-governmental organisations are eager to establish sources of climate finance that are distinct and definitely new.

 Together with WWF, it has put forward a proposal -- for discussion at climate talks in Durban beginning later this month -- to raise funds by applying a carbon price to international shipping.